Updated November 29, 2022

 The quality and conservation of an open wine depends essentially onthe temperatureThe quality and conservation of an open wine depends essentially on the temperature, the light and the quantity of oxygen present in the bottle.
 These are the elements that can alter your wine.

-Red wine does not tolerate light very well, so avoid storing your opened bottle in a room with too much daylight or in the sun.
-Ideally, it should be stored in a cupboard, in a case.
+Red wine does not like light.
+Avoid storing your opened bottle in a room with too much daylight or in the sun.
+Ideally, it should be stored in a closet or in a case.

-If you want to keep an open bottle for several weeks, we advise you to use a professional system, specially designed for the conservation of open wine bottles or for wine by the glass dispensers.
+If you want to keep an open bottle of wine for several weeks, we advise you to use a professional system, specially created for the conservation of open bottles of wine or for wine by the glass dispensers.
 The quality of your wine will be preserved for several weeks.
 We have selected for you the best conservation tools.

 Presorvac is distinguished by its efficiency.
-It is a simple system that removes oxygen from the bottle by means of rotary pressure.
-Removing the oxygen from the bottles will prevent oxidation, and thus ensure a better conservation of the wine.
+It is a simple system that allows to remove the oxygen contained in the bottle by means of a rotating pressure.
+This process will prevent oxidation, and thus ensure a better conservation of the wine.

 This system works for white, red and sparkling wines.
 Its high cost (about 350 euros) is quickly compensated by its efficiency.

-This system is composed of a small pump and a rubber stopper that allows to pump the air out of the bottle and to preserve the wine for two to three days.
+This system is composed of a small pump and a rubber stopper that pumps the air out of the bottle and preserves the wine for two to three days.